xjcoan/xjcoan.github.io/README.md

 # xcoan.github.io
-github io redirect to personal website
+A github pages site that redirects to my actualy personal website built in rails.